'Khela Hobe' in 2024; BJP will be defeated across India in LS polls: Mamata | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee on Wednesday asserted that the Trinamool Congress wants to see the BJP defeated across the country in the next Lok Sabha polls due in 2024, and claimed that the saffron party would face similar drubbing that it had tasted in the last assembly polls in the state.
+West Bengal Chief Minister Mamata Banerjee on Wednesday asserted that the BJP will be defeated across the country in the next Lok Sabha polls due in 2024, and claimed that the saffron party would face similar drubbing that it had tasted in the last assembly polls in the state.

 While addressing a rally for the December 19 Kolkata Municipal election (KMC) at Phoolbagan area in the city, Banerjee said her sole aim after returning to power for the third consecutive term in the state is to bring industry and generate jobs.

 ''During the assembly polls, we have seen the campaign that the BJP had unleashed in the state.
 Everybody was afraid of it.
 But the people of the state defeated them.
+Bengal is a place of communal harmony.
 What Bengal thinks today, India thinks tomorrow.
 We will defeat the BJP in the 2024 Lok Sabha polls.
 It will meet the same fate as it had faced in the last assembly polls,'' she said.

 The rally is Banerjee's first public function after her return from Goa on Tuesday, where she had gone on a two-day political visit.